 - Environmental consulting, in areas such as hydrology and groundwater quality

 - EOS 202 Atmosphere and Ocean Dynamics

 - EOS 203S The Surface of the Earth

 - EOS 204 The Evolving Earth and Life

-- five additional Earth and Ocean Sciences courses at the 200 level or above, including one field-oriented class.
+- Four additional Earth and Ocean Sciences courses at the 200 level or above, including one field-oriented class.

 - Up to two courses from a related field (Biology, Chemistry, Environment, Evolutionary Anthropology, Mathematics, Physics or Statistics) may be substituted with the approval of the Director of Undergraduate Studies.